vinomaster/deliverables-firstdraft/_process/work_products.md

 * **Certification**.
 Interoperability testing can be the basis for official certification programs, whether offered by the ToIP Foundation, other Linux Foundation projects, or independent third party certification labs.
 * **Official standardization**.
 Any specification produced under a JDF charter has the necessary intellectual property rights protections to be advanced to an official standards development organization (SDO—also called a standards setting organization* or SSO).
 Examples include ISO (with whom the Linux Foundation JDF projects have a special relationship), IETF, W3C, OASIS, etc. For ToIP specifications, this is the specific role of a ToIP Standard Specification (TSS), as described below.

-Figure 2 illustrates this final point that a TSS produced under a Linux Foundation JDF project have a direct path to official standardization in a recognized SDO.
+Figure 2 illustrates this final point that a TSS produced under a Linux Foundation JDF project has a direct path to official standardization in a recognized SDO.

 ![tss2sdo](../_images/tss-to-sdo.png)

-Figure 2: TSS have a direct path to become official standards.
+Figure 2: TSS has a direct path to become official standards.

 There are three flavors of TSS depending on where the content originates: